Introduction

 CVP acts as an Interactive Voice Response (IVR) system integrated with CCE/WxCCE.
 It enables automated self-service and call routing.
 CVP collaborates with the VVB and Speech Server to integrate the AI Agent within the IVR flow.

-- CVP Call Studio: a development environment used to design and build voice applications for CVP
+- CVP Call Studio: a development environment used to design and build voice applications for CVP.

-- Cisco Virtualized Voice Browser (VVB) / Speech Server:
+- VVB / Speech Server:

 VVB handles multimedia and IVR processing.
 The Speech Server communicates caller requests to the AI orchestration services using gRPC protocol.